calaldees/teachingWorkshops/teacherEducation/courseMechanics.md

 ### Your choice of language

 * This shapes how you think about yourself and your relationship with others.

+TASK: Think, Pair, Share -
+* Consider the terminology/language you will use to refer to
+    1. The "the smaller humans that you teach"
+    2. Academic performance of a smaller human

+TASK: In your ePortfolio - make a reflection point to ...
+* Observe/Identify/Comment/reflect on the language that colleagues in school use
+* #1-HighExp-Learn-how-2-consistent_language

+(even at home and among friends)

 * Some thoughts
     * Children (<10?)
     * Kids?